hmz777/Z-Toolbar-Blazor-Electron/README.md

 ## Start the Application

-To start the application make sure you have installed the "[ElectronNET.CLI](https://www.nuget.org/packages/ElectronNET.CLI/)" packages as global tool:
+To start the application make sure you have installed the "[ElectronNET.CLI](https://www.nuget.org/packages/ElectronNET.CLI/)" packages as a global tool:

 ```
 dotnet tool install ElectronNET.CLI -g